This post covers the New Orleans riverboat dinner buffet and jazz cruises.

 There are a few negative reviews, but an overwhelming majority of guests enjoy this cruise on the Mississippi River.

 TIP: This lunch cruise is offered by both the New Orleans Sightseeing Pass and the New Orleans Pass.
-The dinner buffet is not included, but you can add it for only $20 more.
+The dinner buffet is not included, but it can be added on.

 LIVE RIVERBOAT JAZZ MUSIC